Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 A transaction submitted with the `Payment.Capture` parameter equal to _false_ needs a capture request to commit the transaction later.

-Transactions not captured within 15 days are automatically terminated by Acquirers.
+Transactions not captured within 15 days (or less, depending on the acquirer) are automatically terminated by Acquirers.
 Customers may have specific negotiations with Acquirers that extend this time.

-#### Requisition
+#### Request

 <aside class="request"><span class="method put">PUT</span> <span class="endpoint">/v2/sales/{PaymentId}/capture</span></aside>